 The men considered farming some ground for mission work, and in 1932 they farmed 20 acres south of town that belonged to the District of Illinois and Wisconsin.
 By 1934 they were farming 40 acres.
 The men organized as Men’s Work in that year also.
 O.F.
 Cripe was the first chairperson.
 The men regularly gave money to support the local church program as well as to Heifer Project, which they also supported by raising several heifers, and to relief work in India and China.
 The men farmed the district ground until 1987 when it was sold.
 The men cooperate with the women in various fundraising efforts throughout the year.

 Cerro Gordo, like the entire denomination, was served by a free (unpaid) ministry until the early 1900s.
 Ministers elected from this congregation were J.M.
 Shively, W.A.
 Gary, Walter Barnhart, J. Hugh Heckman, B.F.
 Heckman (who went to China as a missionary), Levi Shively, Andrew Blickenstaff, Harry Leedy, and Adam Bingaman.
 The first paid pastor of this congregation and in the District of Southern Illinois was J.W.
 Lear who served from 1902 to 1911.
 Ministers since that time include D.M.
 Adams, O.P.
 Haines, M.C.
-Brumbaugh, Bruce Whitmore, George Stutsman, Walter Coffman, William Tinkle, Clarence Albright, W. Harlan Smith, Roy Teach, David Albright, Dale Hylton, Ralph Skaggs, Howard Keim, Donald Shankster, Donald Flory, Richard Nyboer, Robert Tevis, Russell Betz, and Timothy Laird.
+Brumbaugh, Bruce Whitmore, George Stutsman, Walter Coffman, William Tinkle, Clarence Albright, W. Harlan Smith, Roy Teach, David Albright, Dale Hylton, Ralph Skaggs, Howard Keim, Donald Shankster, Donald Flory, Richard Nyboer, Robert Tevis, Russell Betz, Timothy Laird, and Larry Traxler.

 Members of this church have been involved with district and denominational activities, active in the life of Camp Emmanuel, volunteers in Brethren Volunteer Service, missionaries, and pastors.
 They have hosted district conference and provided volunteers for disaster relief work.
 For many years they have helped conduct community Vacation Bible School and have been active in Christians United in Christ, a local organization.
 They participate in combined Lenten services with other area Churches of the Brethren.
 They host and organize the annual community Christmas Vespers.
 The members make up an active congregation in the history of Cerro Gordo.